December – A Busy Month for Cat Owners!

 December is now officially – Cat Lover’s Month!

 Tis’ the season for lots of happening things to take place in our homes.
 Here are 5 of the biggest Holiday Freak-outs for your Felines:

 Decorations, Holiday Parties, boxes & wrappings, rich foods, and Being Left Alone or Being Boarded.
 The last one should be the first freak-out and you are at the right place to let us help you with Number 5, the Kitten Sittin’ website.

 Are you giving yourself a Christmas gift of a cat or another cat into your home?

 Adopting a new cat can be an exciting time for you and your family.
 And while you are experiencing all these great emotions and elation, your new furry friend can be experiencing the exact opposite.
 Bringing a new cat into your home can be a stressful time for your cat as they are not acclimated with the space.
 This stress can greatly increase if there are other animals in the home or even small children.
 The proper process of introducing your cat to your home can take time, but it can also take stress off the cat.
 Introducing two cats to each other in a new environment without consideration of their position in the home can create a CATastrophe.
 The following slideshow details how to introduce your cat to your home as well as to other pets and children.
 Cat Transitions Slideshow

 December 15th is Cat Herders Day

-This is a day for everyone who has to face the frustration of trying to manage the unmanageable, anyone whose day to day life involves insurmountable tasks.
+This is a day for everyone who must face the frustration of trying to manage the unmanageable, anyone whose day to day life involves insurmountable tasks.